0cjs/sedoc/EE/tools/ASL.md

 `IRP` repeats the body for each argument. `IRPC name,str` repeats the body assigning each char in _str_ to _name_ for each repetition. `REPT n` repeats the body _n_ times.

+Macro parameters may be assigned default values by appending `=value`.
+This does not work for functions.

 Special parameters are:
 - `{EXPAND}`,`{NOEXPAND}`